myrual/mixin-network-snapshot-golang/README.md

 The standalone program is a battery included solution.
 Developer just need to call it's http api, show payment information to client, program will visit callback url when your client paid cryptocurrency and cryptocurrency will be automatically transferred to your account.

+ATTENTION: If you ever use code on or before tag v0.0.1, the current master branch is not backward compatible.

 Steps:
 ### 1. Create a Mixin Messenger account.
 Visit https://mixin.one/messenger to download App from AppStore, Google Play.